dfns/dfns-api-docs/api-docs/beta-wallets-api-and-nfts/generate-signature-from-wallet.md

-# Generate signature
+# Generate Signature from Wallet

 `POST /wallets/{walletId}/signatures`

-Generate a signature with the wallet key.
+Request to generate a signature with the wallet key.

 ### Required Permissions <a href="#scopes" id="scopes"></a>